 Where Do I Use These Shears?

-In just about every garden I work in.
+I use them in every garden I work in.
 Often all day through spring and summer.

 Here Are More Photos Of The Shears In Use